fcrucian/PLS_ImagingGenetics/README.md

 # PLS_ImagingGenetics
-Public Repository for the paper 'Identifying the joint signature of brain atrophy and gene variant scores in Alzheimer's Disease' to appear in the Journal of Biomedical Informatics
+Public Repository for the paper 'Identifying the joint signature of brain atrophy and gene variant scores in Alzheimer's Disease' published in the Journal of Biomedical Informatics.

 <p align="center">
 <img src="./images/Pipeline.png" width="748">